 Mutual Recognition and Decentralized Procedures.
 With the exception of products that are authorized centrally, the competent authorities of the member states are responsible for granting marketing authorizations for medicinal products placed on their markets.
-If the applicant for a marketing authorization intends to market the same medicinal product in more than one member state, the applicant may seek an authorization progressively in the EU under the mutual recognition or decentralized procedure.
-Mutual recognition is used if the medicinal product has already been authorized in a member state.
+If the applicant for a marketing authorization intends to market the same medicinal product in more than one member state, the applicant may seek an authorized in a member state.
 In this case, the holder of this marketing authorization requests the member state where the authorization has been granted to act as reference member state by preparing an updated assessment report that is then used to facilitate mutual recognition of the existing authorization in the other member states in which approval is sought (the so-called concerned member state(s)) in accordance with Article 28 of Directive 2001/83/EC.
 The reference member state must prepare an updated assessment report within 90 days of receipt of a valid application.
 This report together with the approved Summary of Product Characteristics, or SmPC (which sets out the conditions of use of the product), and a labeling and package leaflet are sent to the concerned member states for their consideration.
 The concerned member states are required to approve the assessment report, the SmPC and the labeling and package leaflet within 90 days of receipt of these documents.
 The total procedural time is 180 days.